Client Acquisition Strategies for Local Businesses That Actually Work

 Why client acquisition feels harder than it should

-Most local business owners are not struggling because they lack effort.
-They are struggling because client acquisition feels unpredictable.
+Many local business owners encounter challenges not because of a lack of effort, but because client acquisition can be unpredictable.

 What most client acquisition advice gets wrong